Exploring how South Asian traditional crafts are inspiring exciting contemporary art, design and fashion.

 This exhibition, spanning the last three centuries, gives a taste of designs and techniques from this incredibly creative, resourceful and culturally diverse part of the world.
 Historic ceramics, textiles and metalwork from Manchester City Galleries’ historic collections have been specially conserved for display in this exhibition.

 The exhibition also explores how the region’s traditional crafts are inspiring contemporary art, design and fashion.
-Highlights include art by Adeela Suleman, fashion by Tarun Tahiliani and Manish Arora and product design by Cobalt Studios, Rubberband and Tiipoi.
+Highlights include art by Adeela Suleman, fashion by Tarun Tahiliani and Manish Arora and product design by Cobalt Designs, Rubberband and Tiipoi.
 The gallery has also commissioned Halima Cassell to create a stunning new sculpture hand carved in terracotta, South Asia’s most iconic ceramic ware.

-Rubberband, The Table That Almost Wasn’t
+Rubberband The Table That Almost Wasn’t